robinisblank/knowledge-base/CompTIA A+ Core 2 (220-1102) - Total Seminars/07 - Installing and Upgrading Operating Systems.md

 ## Windows 10 Editions and Features
 - Run the `winver` command to see the Windows edition and version you're running.
 - Domain is a network of computers managed by a central server (Domain Controller) for centralized administration and security.
 - Remote Desktop Protocol (RDP) is a proprietary Windows protocol that enables remote access to and control of a computer over a network.
+It uses port 3389.
 - Group Policy (gpedit.msc) is a Windows feature that allows administrators to configure and manage user and computer settings across a domain.
 - BitLocker is an encryption tool that protects data on Windows devices by encrypting entire disk volumes.
 - Long-Term Servicing Branch (LTSB) is a Windows version designed for stability and long-term support with minimal feature updates, which is ideal for critical systems.